mabelzunce/longcovid-neuroimaging-cohort/README.md

 - Belzunce MA, et al. *Cognitive impact and brain structural changes in Long COVID patients: a cross-sectional MRI study two years post infection in a cohort from Argentina.* BMC Neurology.
 2024. [[Link]](https://bmcneurol.biomedcentral.com/articles/10.1186/s12883-024-03453-1)

 ---
+## Code

+The repository includes pipelines and scripts for:

+- MRI preprocessing and analysis (MATLAB, Python)
+- ASL and fMRI processing (Python, MATLAB)
+- Saliva biomarker analysis (R, Python)
+- Mental health scale analysis (R)
+- Statistical modeling and visualization (R, Python)

+---

+## Data

+Raw neuroimaging and individual-level clinical data are **not** shared here due to privacy and ethical restrictions.
+We provide:

+- aggregate cohort descriptions
+- variable dictionaries
+- selected derived data when permitted (e.g., group-level statistical maps, summary tables)

+---

+## License

+This repository is shared under the MIT License.
+For any use of non-public data, please contact the project PI.

+---

+## How to Cite

+If you use this repository or any outputs of this project, please cite:

+> Cataldo SA, et al. *Cognitive impact and brain structural changes in Long COVID patients: a cross-sectional MRI study two years post infection in a cohort from Argentina.* BMC Neurology.
+2024.

+and reference this GitHub repository:

+> Long COVID Neuroimaging Cohort.
+GitHub repository: [https://github.com/YOUR-USERNAME/longcovid-neuroimaging-cohort](https://github.com/YOUR-USERNAME/longcovid-neuroimaging-cohort)

+---

+## Contact

+Project PI: **Martín A. Belzunce**
+CEUNIM, Universidad Nacional de San Martín (UNSAM), Argentina
+Email: [mbelzunce@unsam.edu.ar]